Scandinavian films: tips for the next film night

 Pippi Longstocking (1969)

 Swedish children’s book film adaptations are particularly popular – Astrid Lindgren’s stories in particular are known and loved worldwide, which is why they enjoy cult status today.
-Pippi Longstocking revolves around the cheeky girl with the red pigtails and freckles who lives in Villa Villekulla and has one adventure after another with her friends.
-The series and films made actress Inger Nilsson a global star.
+Pippi Longstocking revolves around the cheeky girl with the red pigtails and freckles who lives in Villa Villekulla and has one adventure after another with her friends, and made the actress Inger Nilsson a global star.
 The films are clips from the series.

 Norwegian films